ibm-mas/ansible-devops/docs/playbooks/fullstack-roks.md

 - `W3_USERNAME` to enable access to pre-release development builds of MAS
 - `ARTIFACTORY_APIKEY`  to enable access to pre-release development builds of MAS
 - `KAFKA_CLUSTER_SIZE` to override the default configuration used (small)
+- `MONGODB_NAMESPACE` overrides the Kubernetes namespace where the MongoDb CE operator will be installed, this will default to `mongoce`
 - `MAS_CATALOG_SOURCE` to override the use of the IBM Operator Catalog as the catalog source
 - `MAS_CHANNEL` to override the use of the `8.x` channel
 - `MAS_DOMAIN` to set a custom domain for the MAS installation